NFTs – what does it mean?

 At Briffa, we are here to help you to navigate through the complex areas of blockchain technology and digital art.
 Whether you are potential buyer; or an artist looking to enter into a collaboration; or even a brand looking into starting your NFT project, Briffa is here to provide you with advice in all aspects of intellectual property law and practice in this field.

-If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact Elisabetta Bestetti on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7096 2779.